st4rdog/st4rdog.github.io/references.md

 ---
-layout: list-references
+layout     : list-references
-title: References
+title      : References
-permalink: /references/
+permalink  : /references/
-showInMenu: true
+showInMenu : true
 ---

-{{ page.title }} page content.
+Use this page to learn about various concepts related to Unity and general programming.